Emotional Intelligence (EQ) Testing

-How many students will receive invitation to sit the Bind University Psychometric Test?
+G3.
+How many students will be offered an opportunity to sit Psychometric Test?

-Can I get a copy of the Psychometric Test results for myself?
+G6.
+Can I get a copy of the results for myself?

-Due to interpretation and training requirements of the assessments selected, Bond University has opted not to provide individual reports at this stage.
+Due to interpretation and training requirements of the assessments selected, Bond University has opted not to provide individual reports.